Skip to content

 Providers wishing to join the programme must complete and submit the Registration Form (Appendix 1 below).

 The Registration Form also allows providers to indicate if they wish to join the Merton Continuous Improvement Framework (CIF).
 The CIF provides three offers to select from of support, training, advice and guidance from us.
-Please note that providers who do not join the CIF via the Registration Form will charged to access these services from January 2014.
+Please note that providers who do not join the CIF via the Registration Form will charged to access these services.

 Note: the Registration Form must be completed and submitted by all applicants for funding